 - Numbness or tingling (“pins and needles” feeling)

 - Difficulty walking

 - Abnormal blood pressure or pulse

-Doctors use an array of methods, including full body exams, MRIs, blood tests and nerve biopsies to determine the cause.
-However, there are more than 100 different types of PN.
+Your health care provider will use an array of methods, including full body exams, blood tests and electrodiagnostic testing (such as electromyography and nerve conduction studies).
+Imaging (such as an MRI and ultrasound) can rule out other possibilities.
+However, there are more than 100 different types of peripheral neuropathy.

 “Although there is no definitive cure, there are things you can do to manage and improve your condition,” he said.

 - Medications: Evidence-based oral “neuropathic” medications, such as antidepressants, anti-seizure medications, pain relievers and topical creams can help improve neuropathic pain symptoms.